Kimberly Gardner: Exclusion list

-In summer 2018, the existence of an "exclusion list" (similar to a "Brady list" in other jurisdictions) of 28 SLMPD officers whose conduct is considered so tainted by misconduct that the CAO would no longer accept testimony or evidence in court cases and would reconsider past cases.
+In summer 2018, a spokesperson for the CAO announced the existence of an "exclusion list" (similar to a "Brady list" in other jurisdictions) of 28 SLMPD officers whose conduct is considered so tainted by misconduct that the CAO would no longer accept testimony or evidence in court cases and would reconsider past cases.
 Fifty-five prosecutors and law enforcement officials from across the United States signed a statement supporting Gardner's Brady List.
 Gardner, in February 2019, announced that the CAO and police department are working together on problems stemming from the list.
 In January 2019, Gardner's office accused officers within SLMPD of obstructing their investigation in the shooting death of officer Katlyn Alix by officer Nathaniel R. Hendren, one of two officers charged with crimes relating to the incident, which resulted in a sharp rebuke by Chief John Hayden.

 Traffic stop controversy

-On December 23, 2019 (the day before Christmas Eve), Kim Gardner was pulled over by St. Louis downtown police on Market Street for a traffic stop.
+On December 23, 2019 (the day before Christmas Eve), Kim Gardner was pulled over by St. Louis Metropolitan Police officers on Market Street for a traffic violation.
 In January 2020, Gardner made numerous news interviews and public claims stating that: the stop was on December 24, 2019 (Christmas Eve), police had held her for 15 minutes without stating why, and that these were "intimidation tactics used by the police to stop reform".
 Police records state that the stop occurred on December 23, 2019, instead.
-KMOV4 news also published video evidence from a camera across the street revealing that St. Louis downtown police had pulled Gardner over when her car was shown driving without headlights on at night, and that the stop lasted for only 6 minutes.
+KMOV4 news also published video evidence from a camera across the street revealing that St. Louis police officers had pulled Gardner over when her car was shown driving without headlights, and that the stop lasted for only 6 minutes.
 Gardner continued to claim that the stop lasted 15 minutes and was without reason.
 The Circuit Attorney's Office also sent an email statement that "According to the police it was a 15 minute stop.
 In addition, the officer's statement is different than the one shared by Jeff Roorda."
-The St. Louis Police Sergeant then issued a follow-up statement that the police had never stated Gardner was detained for 15 minutes.
-The St. Louis Police statement also reveals that an investigator from the Circuit Attorney's Office had attempted to involve himself into the traffic investigation, which is an illegal act and the investigator could have been arrested for it.
-The St. Louis Police did not arrest the investigator.
+The SLMPD then issued a follow-up statement that the police had never stated Gardner was detained for 15 minutes.
+The statement also reveals that an investigator from the Circuit Attorney's Office had attempted to involve himself into the traffic investigation, which is an illegal act and the investigator could have been arrested for it.
+The investigator was not arrested.
 The Circuit Attorney's Office continued to assert Gardner's false allegations.